Illegal border crossings surge to highest of Biden's term - NewsBreak

 Illegal border crossings surge to highest of Biden's term

-WASHINGTON — (AP) — A surge in Cuban and Nicaraguan arrivals at the U.S. border with Mexico in December led to the highest number of illegal border crossings recorded during any month of Joe Biden's presidency, authorities said Friday.
+A surge in Cuban and Nicaraguan arrivals at the U.S. border with Mexico in December led to the highest number of illegal border crossings recorded during any month of Joe Biden 's presidency, authorities said Friday.

 The extraordinary influx came shortly before Biden introduced measures on Jan.
 5 to deter Cubans, Haitians, Nicaraguans and Venezuelans.